How to look up Hawaii business entity information

 • Used to calculate annual report due dates

-• Maintained in Hawaii Business Express filing history
+• Maintained in the BREG portal filing history

 Formation date vs. effective date for Hawaii entities

-For most Hawaii entity formations, the formation date and the effective date are the same.
-The DCCA confirms this in its guidance for LLC registrations, stating that the date of registration is the date the Articles of Organization are filed in compliance with the Uniform Limited Liability Company Act (HRS Chapter 428), as confirmed on the DCCA domestic LLC registration page.
-Under HRS Section 414-14 and HRS Chapter 428, documents filed with the DCCA are generally effective at the time of filing on the date filed.
+For Hawaii entity formations, the formation date and the effective date are the same.
+The DCCA confirms this on its DCCA domestic LLC page, which states: "Date of registration will be the date the Articles of Organization is filed in compliance with the Uniform Limited Liability Company Act (Hawaii Revised Statutes Chapter 428)."

-No — DCCA confirms the date of registration is the date the articles are filed
+No; DCCA confirms registration date is the filing date

 Yes, up to 30 days after filing